 Did you know that the 99th percentile of global annual family income is incredibly low by Western standards: roughly $33,000 per year.
 Many of them and certainly the one percentile of families earning above that are adding teaspoonful after teaspoonful to the carbon greenhouse mountain.

-Here are some of the ‘teaspoonfuls’:
+Here are some ‘teaspoonfuls’:

 - Homes, residences and offices that are energy guzzlers.